donnemartin/system-design-primer/solutions/system_design/query_cache/README.md

 * **Each machine in the cache cluster has its own cache** - Simple, although it will likely result in a low cache hit rate.
 * **Each machine in the cache cluster has a copy of the cache** - Simple, although it is an inefficient use of memory.
 * **The cache is [sharded](https://github.com/donnemartin/system-design-primer#sharding) across all machines in the cache cluster** - More complex, although it is likely the best option.
-We could use hashing to determine which machine could have the cached results of a query using `machine = hash(query)`.
-We'll likely want to use [consistent hashing](https://github.com/donnemartin/system-design-primer#under-development).
+We could use hashing to determine which machine could have the cached results of a query using `machine = hash(query) `.
+We'll likely want to use [consistent hashing](https://github.com/donnemartin/system-design-primer#under-development) .

 ## Additional talking points